 'Wonderful meeting!'
-Trump Tweets about face-to-face with Ardern
+Trump tweets about face-to-face with Ardern

 Trump appears to agree, on Tuesday (NZ time) retweeting a Herald story about the meeting to his nearly 65 million followers.

 "True.
-A wonderful meeting!" he said.
+A wonderful meeting!" he said in the late-night message.

-After the meeting, from which media were banned, Ardern said she and the president discussed trade, tourism, Christchurch and that she had briefly raised the Climate Summit itself.
+After the meeting, from which media were barred, Ardern – who has in past been described been described as the anti-Trump - said she and the president discussed trade, tourism, the Christchurch and that she had briefly raised the Climate Summit.

-She said the president was also particularly interested in discussing New Zealand's gun-buyback scheme.
+Trump is understood to have asked Ardern, unprompted, about the gun law reform that she pushed through in the aftermath of March 15, which banned most military-style semi-automatic firearms and led to a buyback process that so far has collected about 20,000 firearms and paid out $36.7 million.

+He met with March 15 survivor Farid Ahmed at the White House and has talked about possible gun law reform in the US, which he has previously opposed.